 A. Price Woodard Park

-This park is named after a former Wichita mayor and showcases several bronze sculptures dating back to 1975.
-Housing the city’s only fully lit decorative fountain, this park is located close to the Arkansas River near Douglas Avenue & Waco Street.
+This park is named after a former Wichita mayor and showcases several bronze sculptures, waterfalls, fountains, and an amphitheater.
+Housing the city’s only fully lit decorative fountain, this park is between Century II Performing Arts & Convention Center and the Arkansas River, near Douglas Avenue & Waco Street.

 In addition to a sprawling playground, children will love the water playground and splash pad area at this park.
 The large buffalo head kids can climb on in the middle of the spraying fountains make this park unique.
-This is one of the newest of Wichita’s 10 splash pads, which are free and open to the public from Memorial Day weekend through October.
-Buffalo Park is on the west side of town near Central Avenue & Maize Road.
+This is one of Wichita’s 12 splash pads, which are free and open to the public from May through September.
+Two lighted pickleball courts are scheduled to be completed in late summer 2023.
+Buffalo Park is on the west side of Wichita near Central Avenue & Maize Road.

 Central Riverside Park

 Perhaps one of the most popular parks in Wichita, Central Riverside Park is home to the Kansas Wildlife Exhibit, a free exhibit featuring more than 25 species of animals.
 Visitors can see beavers, a red fox, a porcupine, mink, a bobcat, hawks, owls, and various birds all native to Kansas.
 It’s open year-round, and you can catch feeding time at noon daily.
 Riverside Park also offers gorgeous artwork and floating sculptures in the pond, bronze sculptures dating back to 1926, the Spanish-American War Memorial, and a solar calendar known as Wichita’s “mini Stonehenge.”
 See interesting architecture in the form of a gazebo and pagoda, and visit Celebration Plaza to cool down in the summer at the interactive fountain/splash pad.
 The park is located near Central Avenue & Nims Street.